nemishzalavadiya/Web-Scraping-With-Free-Proxies-And-Scrapy-Tool/README.md

       Here is a screenshot of received proxies,
 ![proxy list](https://github.com/nemishzalavadiya/Web_Scraping_Using_Proxies_And_Scrapy/blob/master/Screenshot/proxy_list.PNG)

-#### Output get from this scraping is available in json file as below,
+#### Output get from this scraping is available in json file inside goog folder with provided name in a script file.
+      Here is a screenshot of the sample json file,
 ![goog list of competitor](https://github.com/nemishzalavadiya/Web_Scraping_Using_Proxies_And_Scrapy/blob/master/Screenshot/goog_list_json.PNG)